 Summer vacations for us mean several road trips in a fairly short period of time.
 While some are longer than others, I've found it always pays to pack at least a few snacks and games for the trip to save both money and time.
-If we stopped every time one of our five kids wanted something to eat, I fear we'd never make it to our destination!
+If we stopped every time one of our five kids wanted something to eat, I'm pretty certain we'd never make it to our destination!

-So instead, with a little planning, I can make sure that we have lots of healthy, affordable snacking options that will appeal to everyone.
-We pack the cooler full of bottled water and a variety of the suggestions below, and we can settle in for the ride knowing that we have plenty of healthy road trip snacks right at hand.
+So instead, with just a little planning, I can make sure that we have lots of healthy, affordable snacking options that will appeal to everyone.
+We pack the cooler full of bottled water and a variety of the suggestions below, allowing the entire family to settle in for the ride knowing that we have plenty of healthy road trip snacks right at hand.

 Fresh fruit is always a great option for an on-the-go snack.
 For road trips, choose less-messy berries like blueberries and strawberries.
 Grapes, sliced apples, and peeled oranges are all great options, as well, and we'll often toss in a bunch of bananas for extra variety.